How do I open an SVB account for a venture-backed startup and what documents will they ask for?

 Frequently Asked Questions

-What is the process to open an SVB account for a venture-backed startup?
+What’s the basic process to open an SVB account for a venture-backed startup?

 Expanded Explanation: